Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Viterbi decoding of classical codes

-Also along with the null state initialization, the final state of the encoder should also be a null state only.
-This constraint of the trellis determines the valid paths.
+Let us assume the encoder is initialized to an all-zero state or the null state.
+Thus, Eq. \ref{eq:lbc_trellis} becomes Consider the parity check matrix $\mathbf{H}$ of a $[6,3,3]$ code, which we use primarily in this paper to demonstrate the algorithm: Based on the $\mathbf{H}$, we show the trellis of the [6,3,3] code in Fig. \ref{fig:633_trellis}.
+We emphasize that, due to the null state initialization, the final state of the encoder should also be a null state.
+This constraint of the trellis determines all the valid paths.
 We discard the branches which do not end up in the final null state, as they do not produce a valid codeword.
-The Viterbi decoder evaluates the Hamming distance between the $t^{th}$ bit of the received erroneous vector and the valid branches at each of the $t$ time instances.
-The Hamming distance evaluated for each branch is assigned as its partial path metric.
-The total path metric of a valid path is the total sum of all the partial path metrics of the path.
-The path with the least total path metric is the decoded codeword.
-This path thus refers to the codeword having the least Hamming distance with respect to the received erroneous vector.
+On this trellis, the Viterbi decoder performs ML decoding of linear block codes by evaluating the partial sums (Hamming distance between $i^\mathrm{th}$ trellis branch and $y_i$) of each branch in the trellis.
+The total path metric of a valid path is the total sum of all the partial sums and the path with the least total path metric is the decoded codeword.
+Thus, this path thus refers to the codeword having the least Hamming distance with respect to the received erroneous vector.
+Mathematically, the Viterbi decoding is expressed as finding the codeword $c^*$:

+where $r$ is the received erroneous vector and $d(c,y)$ is the Hamming distance between codeword and the received vector.
+We refer to this quantity as the cost function $f(c)$, where, `$c$' represents the variable for various paths in the trellis.
 We use the QAOA introduced by Farhi \emph{et al}. \cite{qaoa} to find the paths with least path metric in the trellis.
-We now briefly mention the QAOA and the variational principle used in the algorithm we propose.
+The cost Hamiltonian of QAOA is a map from the cost function $d(c,y)$ and further a mixer Hamiltonian is defined in Section \ref{sec:viterbi_mix}.
+We show that the construction of the mixer Hamiltonian ensures preservation of the codespace $\mathcal{C}$ and depends on the parameter $d$.
+We now briefly introduce the variational principle and QAOA used in the algorithm we propose.